-These are costs that have to be paid at the time of closing.
+These are costs that have to be paid before, at, or shortly after closing.
 They generally run between 1.5 to 2% of the purchase price, but that can vary.
 First-time buyers are sometimes unaware of these expenses, which need to be budgeted for.
 Your lawyer or financial advisor are the best resources for specific figures, but here are a few factors to consider.